varnishcache/homepage/R1/source/support/index.rst

 IRC Channel
 -----------

 Internet Relay Chat (IRC), the multiuser, real time instant messaging service, is available.
 A lot of Varnish users hang out here and help is often given in a friendly manner.
-You need to connect to the channel #varnish on the server irc.linpro.no.
+You need to connect to the channel #varnish on the server irc.redpill-linpro.com.

 Social Media
 ------------